Updated: April 15, 2026

 Comparing Funchal and Washington D.C, in the USA, Funchal comes out almost half as expensive as Washington D.C.

-• Living costs (excluding rent) are 46.6 percent lower in Funchal.
+• Living expenses (not including rent) are 45.3 percent lower in Funchal.

 cost of living in madeira vs ukShould you compare the cost of living in Funchal, Madeira, with the cost of living in London, UK, the cost of living in Funchal is around 50 percent lower overall.

-• Living costs (excluding rent) are 47 percent lower in Funchal.
+• Living costs (not including rent) are 45.4 percent lower in Funchal.

 Living Comfortably in Madeira